Nest vs. Ecobee and also Lyric and Carrier CôrBy - 10/30/2018

 Will They Work In Your Home?

 In general, they all work with low voltage systems (20 to 30 VAC) and they all require Wi-Fi.
 But you’re going to want to check HVAC compatibility first.
-For Nest, you can perform a compatibility check.
+Nest has an online compatibility checker.
 Take note that not all heating systems compatible with the original Nest are compatible with Nest E. For Lyric, check out their FAQ section found here.
 For ecobee3, check out this article.
-And for Cor, the details are found here.
+And for Cor, the details on compatibility are found here.

 Nest vs. ecobee vs. Lyric Features